stephenberry/glaze/README.md

 > [!IMPORTANT]
 >
 > This `main` branch is moving towards version 3.0.0, which will remove comment and `glz::schema` support from `glz::object` within `glz::meta`.
+>
+> Glaze version 3.0.0 will also require C++23, which is already supported on all compilers that build Glaze.

 ## With compile time reflection for MSVC, Clang, and GCC!